WBHV (Somerset, Pennsylvania)

 WBHV was an American radio station, licensed to the community of Somerset, Pennsylvania.
-The station was licensed to operate at 1330 kHz, with a daytime power of 5,000 watts, and a nighttime power of 35 watts.
+The station was licensed to operate on 1330 kHz, with a daytime power of 5,000 watts, and a nighttime power of 35 watts.
 The station had been owned by Results Radio Company.

 History: beginnings as WADJ

 WBHV made its debut in the spring of 1981 as WADJ, owned by Johnstown radio and television legend Ron Lorence, known best to WJAC-TV audiences as the host of such popular locally-produced programs such as "Seniors Today" and "Scholastic Squares".
 Lorence was also known for many years (and still is today) as the voice of Pennsylvania's Allied Milk Producers' radio commercials.

 WADJ was first granted its license in December 1980, doing business as Nor-Lin Broadcasters, building a new two-tower directional antenna array at Cannell Drive on the outskirts of Somerset, which would also house the station's studios and general offices.
-It began operations as a sunrise to sunset only operation, but managed to compete well with its well-established and more powerful crosstown competitor, WVSC (now WNTI), which had gone on the air many years before.
+It began operations as a sunrise to sunset only operation, but managed to compete well with its well-established and more powerful crosstown competitor, WVSC (now WGGI), which had gone on the air many years before.

 WADJ was very much a family business, with Lorence managing the station and overseeing all aspects of programming, while his wife Norma oversaw the sales department.
 When their son Brad came of age, he gradually assumed the programming duties from his father.

-In 1988, Nor-Lin Broadcasters purchased WYSN (now WCCL), adding an FM station, known as Sunny 101.7, to its portfolio.
+In 1988, Nor-Lin Broadcasters purchased WYSN (now WOWQ), adding an FM station, known as Sunny 101.7, to its portfolio.
 It was also in this same year that WADJ was granted 24-hour broadcasting rights, allowing it to remain on the air at 35 watts after sunset.
 WADJ, which had been an adult contemporary and talk formatted station, would then assume the WYSN calls and format in March 1997, following the switch of WYSN-FM from adult standards to adult contemporary music and the assumption of the call sign WSRA.
 WADJ at this time became known as "Sunny 1330" to retain its loyal FM listener base for this niche format.
 The decision had been made by Nor-Lin to go through with the format switch after WVSC-AM-FM had been sold to Forever Broadcasting and the FM station dropping its heritage adult contemporary format (mostly automated) for contemporary country music.